Germany: AfD leaders pick Weidel for chancellor candidate – DW – 09/27/2024

 In 2017, the 45-year-old became the first lesbian woman to serve as a lead candidate of her party.
 She is in a civil union with her female partner, who is from Sri Lanka and lives in Switzerland.
 They have two adopted children.

-Weidel divides her time between Berlin and Einsiedeln, Switzerland, but has previously said that she mainly resides in the German capital.
+Weidel divides her time between Germany and Switzerland, but has previously said that she mainly resides in Germany.

 The AfD made major gains in the European Parliament elections in June, as well as in three recent state elections, even emerging as the largest party in the eastern state of Thuringia.